 DW-Shop is a German retail brand who joined FWF on 1 Feburary 2012.

-Historically, DWS has had long-term relationships with many suppliers, or has purchased a large percentage of a supplier’s production, leading to significant influence with the factory.
-However, DWS is changing its supplier base to meet changing market demands.
-DW-Shop also has many small suppliers of which it buys small quantities, and operates in countries and areas with specific risks on social compliance issues.
-Therefore DW-Shop should evaluate the risks of labour right violations in the production areas it is operating and do human rights due diligence at all new suppliers before placing orders, considering the new sourcing strategy.
+Historically, DWS has had long-term relationships with many suppliers, or has purchased a large percentage of a supplier’s production, leading to significant influence at the factory.
+However, DWS has been changing its supplier base to meet changing market demands.
+DW-Shop also has many small suppliers where it buys small quantities, and operates in countries and areas with specific risks on social compliance issues.
+Risks related to home workers as well as Syrian refugees have been integrated well into the monitoring system.
+Risks such as gender-based violence especially in India where DWS sources most have not yet been sufficiently addressed.

-FWF advises DW-Shop furthermore to intensify visits to suppliers and pro-actively discuss with them social standard issues, amongst which the need to pay at least the Legal Minimum Wage and inform DW-Shop of all production locations.
-More emphasis should be placed on making both suppliers’ management and workers aware of the FWF CoLP basic requirements, seek commitment of suppliers to step by step improvements and check this during visits of actual production locations.
-Promoting suppliers to participate in the Workplace Education Programme can contribute positively.
-For this, amongst others increased capacity is needed for traveling staff, local staff and agents, to actively liaise with suppliers.
+DWS visited suppliers more frequently and pro-actively discussed social standard issues with them.
+Issues such as payment of a living wage (at least the legal minimum wage) and subcontracting of which DW-Shop is not always informed about need to be emphasized.
+More emphasis should be placed on making both suppliers’ management and workers aware of the FWF CoLP basic requirements and to seek commitment of suppliers to step by step improvements.
+DWS has encouraged its suppliers to participate in the Workplace Education Programme.
+More action however is needed in India.
+For this, among others, increased capacity is needed for traveling staff, local staff and agents, to actively liaise with suppliers.

-Score: 51 Percentage under monitoring: 56% Category: Needs improvement
+Score: 56 Percentage under monitoring: 91% Category: Good